AEC-Lab/package-manager/docs/package-management.md

 - `Description`: add information about the author or miscellaneous data
 - `Website`: a website for the author; defaults to the GitHub profile URL
 - `Profile Image`: a URL to a thumbnail image for the author used throughout the app; defaults to the GitHub account's profile thumbnail, if available
+- `Sources`: currently this is auto-populated with the Github owner (e.g. organization) from which repositories/packages are authored; future development plans may include the ability to add/merge additional sources into one Author profile